FORMATION OF THE ASPNR

 BIRTH OF A PEDIATRIC NEURORADIOLOGY SOCIETY

-A few pediatric neuroradiologists, however, believed that neuroradiology of children was important and should have greater representation at the ASNR annual meeting.
-Derek Harwood-Nash and Tom Naidich were among the most vocal of these.
-During RSNA in 1991, they approached Jim Barkovich with an idea for a pediatric neuroradiology society that would act as a home for pediatric neuroradiologists and could serve a function in both the ASNR and the SPR.
-All agreed that it was a good idea, and a necessary step to promote our specialty.
-However, it was necessary to get buy-in from the ASNR and the SPR if the society was to be successful.
-The SPR welcomed neuroradiology programming to educate its members.
+Several pediatric neuroradiologists firmly believed in the importance of pediatric neuroradiology and thought that it should play a greater role at annual ASNR meetings.
+Derek Harwood-Nash and Tom Naidich were among the most vocal proponents of this.
+In 1991, at the RSNA, they approached Jim Barkovich with the idea of a pediatric neuroradiology society that could act as a home for pediatric neuroradiologists and could play a role in the ASNR and the SPR societies.
+All agreed that it was a good idea and that it would be an important step for the specialty.
+However, it was important to get support from the ASNR and the SPR if the society was to be successful.

 Jim Barkovich was charged with the task of communicating with other neuroradiology subspecialists and devising a plan that would support the growth of the budding neuroradiology subspecialties without causing detriment to the ASNR.
 At the time, the other neuroradiology subspecialties were head & neck and the nascent interventional neuroradiology (INR).
 The ASHNR had been in existence for many years and it was a fully developed independent society and INR was just establishing its own identity.
 Spine was considered part of general neuroradiology and functional MRI had not yet emerged.